 The average annual rainfall is 13.2 inches (IT, 1993).
-Most precipitation falls during the winter.
-Less precipitation falls during the spring, summer, and fall, with a dry period from May through September.
+Most precipitation falls during the winter with a dry period from May through September.
 During December, January, and February, the maximum monthly average precipitation is 2.5 inches, which decreases to between 1 and 2 inches per month during the spring and fall.
 Rainfall during the dry period is usually less than 0.5 inches per month.
 Thunderstorms are rare and can occur during any month, but are not usually intense.
 Snow is rare, and if it does fall, it does not accumulate.